isaomatsunami/simple-webGL/README.md

 So it is far less powerful than CANVAS or SVG, by which you can draw rectangles or circles directly.

 But webGL does one thing.
-When it draws a pixel, it keeps in memory additional value, z-value, which usually is used to record the distance from the viewpoint.
+When it draws a pixel, it keeps in memory additional value, z-value, which is usually used to record the distance from the viewpoint.
-During drawing process, webGL checks the z-value at the pixel where it trys to draw.
+During drawing process, webGL checks the z-value at the pixel where it tries to draw.
 If the z-value means the pixel drawn before is farther than the pixel wenGL is trying to draw, it overwrites the pixel safely.
 If not, webGL will skip drawing a pixel because the pixel is positioned behind the pixel previously drawn there.
-(This is quite different from HTML, which are basically drawn in order of document) This z-value check, called DEPTH_TEST, is optional. you can turn on/off as you like.
+(This is quite different from HTML, which are basically drawn in order of document.
+This z-value check, called DEPTH_TEST, is optional. you can turn on/off as you like)

 Moreover, webGL is designed to use GPU, a graphic processor that lies between CPU and a display.
 The CPU does not draw POINT/LINE/TRIANGLEs by itself but orders GPU to do it in his place and stead.
 Current GPUs can draw well over billions of triangles in a second.
-Gorgeous graphics in XBox/PlayStation are made by this technology.
+Gorgeous graphics in XBox/PlayStation are made possible by this technology.

-So, learning webGL means understanding below;
+So, learning webGL means learning 2 things;

 * how to order GPU to draw them
 * how to decompose objects into POINT/LINE/TRIANGLEs